-This course addresses the influences of heredity and environment upon motor skill development.
+Motor Development Issues.
+Three semester hours.
+Study of the influences of heredity and environment upon motor skill development.
 Theories of motor learning and motor control will be explored as they affect motor skill acquisition, retention, and transfer of motor skills.
 Techniques for appraising motor development are also studied.